ansible/ansible-ai-connect-operator/docs/service-operator-preparation-from-sources.md

-# Build and deploy the Ansible AI Connect Service & Operator from sources
+# Build and deploy the Ansible AI Connect Service & Operator

 This document describes the high level procedure, and instructions to follow, in order to:
 - Build and deploy the [ansible-wisdom-ai-connect-service](https://github.com/ansible/ansible-ai-connect-service) to a container registry